 Storage and reheating instructions:

 This dish reheats very well.
 You can reheat it in the oven or in a microwave.
+It makes a great make-ahead breakfast.

 How to reheat it in the oven: put the baking dish in a cold oven and set it to 350°F/180°C, bake for about 10-15 minutes or until warm.